Greatest Tits

 Greatest Tits is the debut EP from Seattle hard rock band Thunderpussy, released digitally on February 23, 2018.
 The band described it as a "taste tester, tongue teaser, titty twister" in advance of their full-length album Thunderpussy.

-The cover design with two lemons was the outcome of a collaboration between guitarist Whitney Petty and their Universal Records graphic designer, Ashley Pawlak.
+The cover design featuring two lemons was the result of a collaboration between guitarist Whitney Petty and graphic designer Ashley Pawlak from Universal Records.
 The songs selected for the EP were intended to "represent the band in a diverse manner", three hard rock songs contrasting with the power ballad "Torpedo Love."
 Bassist Leah Julius refers to the lesbian song "Speed Queen" as "just a good straightforward rock tune, you know, like roll-the-windows-down."
 The video for "Torpedo Love" was recorded inside the cooling tower of an abandoned nuclear power plant, which provided enhanced acoustics.